Camel Festival in Bikaner(Last Updated 29 Apr, 2022)

-Camel Fair, Bikaner is a sought after event in Rajasthan.
-Organized by the Department of Tourism, Art and Culture, Bikaner Camel Festival is a yearly event in January that Bikaner celebrates in honor of the ship of the desert, Camel.
-The festivities are at par with the other celebrations of Rajasthan.
-The event mainly includes spectacular camel performances like camel dances, camel races, neck shaking camel rides etc.
+Bikaner Camel Fair or Bikaner Camel Festival is an event organized every year in Bikaner in Rajasthan by the Department of Tourism, Art and Culture.
+Bikaner Camel Festival happens in January month which Bikaner celebrates in honor of the 'Ship of the Desert', the Camel.
+This fair is one of the most famous festivals in Bikaner compared to others in Rajasthan.
+The event mainly includes spectacular camel performances like camel dances, camel races, neck-shaking camel rides, etc.

 Tickets for Bikaner Camel Fair

 Bikaner Camel Festival is open to the public and anyone can come and be a part of this colourful celebration.

 Travel Tips for Camel Festival in Bikaner 2023

 January could get really chilly in Bikaner, especially late in the evenings till early.
 Therefore, it is advisable to pack enough warm clothes.
 Also, carry sunscreen lotions to protect your skin from the sun.
 When in Bikaner, one of the top things to do is visit Junagadh Fort, which forms the backdrop of the Bikaner Camel Festival.

 History of Bikaner Camel Festival

 This yearly event is dedicated to the tough animals surviving the harsh desert conditions.
 The festival was organized as an initiative by the Department of Tourism, Art & Culture of the Rajasthan Government.
 Camels and the Bikaner have a long association.
 Since the era of the founder of the city Rao Bika Ji, Bikaner has been the only camel breeding region.
 The gentle beasts raised here have been enrolled even in the army.
 The camel corps is known as “Ganga Risala” and have served in the world wars and Indo-Pak wars.
 The Indian army still maintains a regiment where these brave animals loyally serve in the Border Security Force.